linkarzu/linkarzu.github.io/_posts/neovim/2024-07-21-neovim-nav-basics.md

 ---
+title: >-
-title: 'Neovim navigation and editing basics in 3 minutes, all you need to know'
+  All the basic and advanced Neovim navigation and editing commands you need to know to get  started
 description: >-
-  Learn the neovim basics that show you how to navigate and edit text, this is all you need to know to get started
+  Learn the neovim basics that show you how to navigate and edit text leaving a lot of nonsense out, this is all you need to know to get started
 image:
-  path: /daqwsgmx6/image/upload/q_75/v1683742199/blog/vim-tutorial_xdxvlf.avif
+  path: >-
+    /daqwsgmx6/image/upload/q_75/v1717456413/youtube/neovim/neovim-nav-basics.avif
 date: '2024-07-21 18:50:00 +0000'
 categories:
   - neovim